 Students Must Keep Track Of Their Own Grades: Students are responsible for understanding the grading system in this course and keeping track of their own grades at all times.
 A tool for doing this is provided at the bottom of this syllabus.
 This is a basic, fundamental skill for all college students, and as a result performing this task is itself a part of the skill set to be practiced this semester by all students.
-For this reason, the instructor will assist students in understanding how to determine their own grade, with reference to this syllabus, but the students should at no time exclusively rely upon the instructor to inform them of grades for assignments that have already been handed back or calculate student grades for them.
+For this reason, the instructor will assist students in understanding how to determine their own grade, with reference to this syllabus, but the students should at no time reply upon the instructor to tell students grades for assignments that have already been handed back or calculate student's grades for them.

-Contacting the Instructor: Students should direct all remote communication to the instructor via the email address at the top of this syllabus rather than telephone.
-The student's email to the instructor should be sent from the student's official EIU email account and contain identifying information, including the student's full name and which course/section they are enrolled in.
-Students are also encouraged to meet with the instructor in person during regular office hours.
+Contacting the Instructor: Students should direct all remote communication to the instructor via email.
+The student's email to the instructor should be sent from a registered EIU panthermail account and include identifying information, such as the student's full name and which course/section they are enrolled in.